 Dietary fibre is an essential part of a healthy diet, and adults should aim to consume a minimum of 30g fibre per day.
 Dietary fibre is found in whole plant foods including nuts, seeds, beans, lentils, fruit and vegetables, and these should form the bulk of your daily diet.
 If you struggle to consume the recommended amount of dietary fibre each day, then you may also try an additional supplement to consume more fibre.
 Fibre is so important for supporting normal digestive health and can help you to feel more full and satisfied after mealtimes.

 There are many health and lifestyle benefits to drinking Matcha tea regularly.
 If you haven’t heard about it before here’s a little more information about it: Matcha tea is a fine ground powder of grown and processed tea.
 It is a type of green tea but boasts more health benefits.
 Some of these include an abundance of antioxidants, which are known to help protect cells from everyday free radical damage.
 The tea is also a source of fibre and vitamin C and may even enhance your mood and aid in concentration.
-You could replace an afternoon coffee with a matcha tea instead for an extra boost of antioxidants.

 Did you know that chia seeds are amongst the healthiest foods we have available to us today?
 Chia seeds are tiny black seeds, the seed of South American herb Salvia hispanica and known as a superfood of the Aztecs.
 In fact, the Aztecs were using chia seeds as far back as 3500 BC.
 They can be added to cereals or smoothies, or made into a tasty chia pudding with fresh fruit.
 They offer plenty of fibre, protein, antioxidants and plant-based omega-3 fatty acids to support skin health.
 Easy to store and find in shops and supermarkets, they’re a useful food to add to your diet regularly.